-In our Investing series, there is something we didn’t yet cover in details: dividends.
-A lot of companies in the stock market are paying dividends to their stock holders.
-That means that if you own a share of Coca-Cola, you’ll receive some cash four times a year, every quarter.
+In our Investing series, there is something we did not yet cover in details: Dividends.
+A lot of companies in the stock market are paying dividends to their stockholders.
+That means that if you own a share of Coca-Cola, you will receive some cash four times a year, every quarter.

 This is a nice way of accumulating cash since it does not require you to do anything.
-It’s fully passive income.
+It is a fully passive income.
 You still need to buy the shares of course.
-But once it’s done, you’ll get the money.
+But once it is done, you will get the money.
 There are many important things to know about these dividends and we are going to cover them in this post.
-If like me you are investing the entire market, you’ll get some dividends automatically :)
+If like me you are investing the entire market, you will get some dividends automatically!

 Generally, the company will publish the dividend paid per share (DPS).
 However, this number alone is not really useful.
 What is really useful is the Dividend Yield.
 This can be easily calculated by dividing the dividend per share by the price (DPS / Price).
 For instance, if a stock is trading at 50 and they paid a dividend of 2 dollars per share, the yield is 4% (2 / 50 = 0.04 = 4%).
 This is the return (in dividends) you get by buying a share of this company.

 There are several important dates for each dividend from a company:

 - Declaration date: This is the date at which the company announces its intention to pay a dividend.
 It is not a very important date for investors.
 However, if you are a dividend investor this could be important.
 You need to keep track of the dividend increase of companies.

 - Record date: It is the date the company is checking the records to gather the list of shareholders.
 It is the last day you can buy the share and still get a dividend.
 If you sell before this date, you will not get a dividend.